 - Foaming resistance as well as good air release characteristics

 - Be easily filtered

-- Have a good anti-rusting and corrosion inhibiting properties
+- Have a good anti-rusting and corrosion-inhibiting properties

 - Able to maintain viscosity regarding film thickness

 A good analogy is to consider the way a fan belt works and the importance of the right tension on it.
-If it’s too loose it will slip with the result of a loss of power as it becomes inefficient.
+If it’s too lose it will slip with the result of a loss of power as it becomes inefficient.
 With hydraulic oil, if it loses its viscosity or and its bulk modulus, it can be affected in a similar way as the torque or power is transferred from it in the hydraulic system.